 The players are supposed to be already remarkably skillful as horse riders.
 Each player holds a special long-handled wooden mallet with which he tries to lead the ball during the game.
 This mallet is 129 cm long and is attached to another piece, 20-25 cm, perpendicularly attached to it.
 Polo mallet stick is generally made of bamboo.

 The Chogan ball is hard and a bit larger than a tennis ball.
 It’s called “Gooy”.
-Its diameter is approximately 25 cm and weighs around 140 gram.
+Its diameter is approximately 25 cm and weighs around 140 grams.

 Chogan Game & Polo Field